Jane Earll

-Jane M. Earll (born August 10, 1958) is a former Republican member of the Pennsylvania State Senate who represented the 49th District from 1997 to 2013.
+Jane M. Earll (born August 10, 1958) is an American attorney, politician and former Republican member of the Pennsylvania State Senate who represented the 49th District from 1997 to 2013.

 Early career and personal life

 Earll served as Assistant District Attorney for Erie County, Pennsylvania and as an attorney for Richards and Associates.
 She is married to Erie County District Attorney Jack Daneri.